 Although these computers can be expensive, they are worth the investment if you don’t want to worry about searching for an external SSD or opening up your computer to attach an internal SSD to its motherboard.

 As SSD prices drop and their storage capacity rises, HDDs will likely become obsolete in favor of pure SSD systems, at least amongst people with gaming PCs.

-So, currently, what kind of advantages can you expect if you decide to use a computer with a dual storage system?
+So, what kind of advantages can you expect if you decide to use a computer with a dual storage system?

 Benefits of using an SSD and HDD dual storage system

 - Allocating specific files to various storage types.
-It’s common to use SSDs for more frequently accessed files and HDDs for longer-term media files like photos, music, documents, and videos that mostly sit in the background and not be opened very often.
+It’s common to use SSDs for more frequently accessed files and HDDs for longer-term media files like photos, music, documents, and videos that mostly sit in the background and are not opened very often.

 Should you store your games on your SSD or HDD?

 If you’re using a computer with dual storage, you might wonder which drive should be used primarily for storing your library of games.
-The answer mostly depends on which games you’re actively and repeatedly playing and which ones you aren’t using as much.
+The answer mostly depends on which games you’re actively and repeatedly playing and which you aren’t using as much.

 By keeping the games you are actively playing on your SSD, they’ll benefit from the faster load and boot times associated with solid-state drives.

 In the meantime, the rest of your game library can sit safely on your HDD with your other less-often-used media files, as hard disk drives are more secure for long-term storage.
 Transfer your data accordingly and track which files are stored on either drive.